learn-co-curriculum/dsc-linear-regression-from-scratch/README.md

-# Introduction to Simple Linear Regression - Lab
+# Simple Linear Regression - Lab

+## Introduction

+Regression analysis forms the basis of machine learning experiments.
+Understanding regression will help you to get the foundations of most machine learing algorithms.
+Ever wondered what's at the heart of an artificial neural network processing unstructured data like music and graphics?
+It can be linear regression!

-## SWBAT
+## Objectives

+You will be able to:

 * Calculate the slope of a line using standard slope formula
 * Calculate the y-intercept using the slope value
 * Draw a regression line based on calculated slope and intercept